h-greggc/hugo-travel-dream/content/posts/Elvas/index.md

 cover: cover.webp
 # images:
 #   - /img/cover.jpg
 summary: Elvas, a city in Portugal, is renowned for its well-preserved medieval architecture and fortifications.
-The city's historic center is a UNESCO World Heritage site, showcasing impressive structures such as the Amoreira Aqueduct and the star-shaped fortifications that date back to the 17th century.
+The city's historic center is a UNESCO World Heritage site, showcasing impressive structures such as the Amoreira Aqueduct and a star-shaped fortification that date back to the 17th century.
 categories:
   - Cities
   - Portugal